rtoal/ple/docs/reinforcement/js.md

 1. How do you access the third command line argument of a script, run on the command line, with node.js?

-1. Name the 7 data types of JavaScript (as of ES2019).
-Name the 8th that is coming soon.
+1. Name the 8 data types of JavaScript (as of ES2020).

+1. What is the difference between `null` and `undefined`?

 1. Does JavaScript have separate types for integers and floating point values?
 If not, how can you tell whether a number is an integer or not?